K2Joom/docs-matukio/organizers.md

 Starting with Matukio 5.3, for every user you select as publisher (or which submit events) an organizer profile is created.

+The organizer page is automatically linked from the event-list overview and the event detail page.